zoeyhearn/movie_ratings_prediction/README.md

 # MOVIE RATINGS MODEL
-Requirements are PYTHON 2.7(any), scikit-learn, pandas, and pydotplus.
+Requirements are PYTHON 2.7(any), scikit-learn, pandas, pydotplus and graphviz.

 ## download datasets
 ```bash